-When it's time to "get your eyes checked," make sure you are seeing the right eye care professional for your needs.
-Ophthalmologists, optometrists and opticians each play an important role in providing eye care, but many people confuse the different providers and their roles in maintaining your eye health.
-The levels of training and expertise are quite different for each type of provider.
-Here's a quick look at the types of eye care providers:
+When it's time to get your eyes checked, make sure you are seeing the right eye care professional for your needs.
+Each member of the eye care team plays an important role in providing eye care, but many people confuse the different providers and their roles in maintaining your eye health.
+The levels of training and expertise—and what they are allowed to do for you—are the major difference between the types of eye care provider.

-While ophthalmologists are trained to care for all eye problems and conditions, some ophthalmologists specialize in a specific area of medical or surgical eye care.
+While ophthalmologists are trained to care for all eye problems and conditions, some ophthalmologists specialize further in a specific area of medical or surgical eye care.
 This person is called a subspecialist.
-He or she usually completes one or two years of additional, more in-depth training called a fellowship in one of the main subspecialty areas such as glaucoma, retina, cornea, pediatrics, neurology and plastic surgery, as well as others.
+He or she usually completes one or two years of additional, more in-depth training (called a Fellowship) in one of the main subspecialty areas such as Glaucoma, Retina, Cornea, Pediatrics, Neurology, Oculo-Plastic Surgery or others.
 This added training and knowledge prepares an ophthalmologist to take care of more complex or specific conditions in certain areas of the eye or in certain groups of patients.

-Optometrists are healthcare professionals who provide primary vision care ranging from sight testing and correction to the diagnosis, treatment, and management of vision changes.
+Optometrists are healthcare professionals who provide primary vision care ranging from vision testing and correction to the diagnosis, treatment, and management of vision changes.
 An optometrist is not a medical doctor.
-An optometrist receives a doctor of optometry (OD) degree after completing four years of optometry school, preceded by three years or more years of college.
+An optometrist receives a doctor of optometry (OD) degree after completing 2 to 4 years of college-level education, followed by four years of optometry school.
 They are licensed to practice optometry, which primarily involves performing eye exams and vision tests, prescribing and dispensing corrective lenses, detecting certain eye abnormalities, and prescribing medications for certain eye diseases in some states.
 Many ophthalmologists and optometrists work together in the same offices, as a team.
 In the United States, what optometrists are licensed to do for patients can vary from state to state.

-Opticians are technicians trained to design, verify and fit eyeglass lenses and frames, contact lenses, and other devices to correct eyesight.
-They use prescriptions supplied by ophthalmologists, who are medical doctors and surgeons or optometrists, but do not test vision or write prescriptions for visual correction.
+Opticians are technicians trained to design, verify and fit eyeglass lenses and frames, contact lenses and other devices to correct eyesight.
+They use prescriptions supplied by ophthalmologists or optometrists, but do not test vision or write prescriptions for visual correction.
 Opticians are not permitted to diagnose or treat eye diseases.

 These technicians work in the ophthalmologist's office and are trained to perform a variety of tests and help the physician with examining and treating patients.